robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Add a volunteer

-Perhaps there is a non parent helping, or a parent who couldn't originally volunteer now can.
+Perhaps there is a non parent helping, a parent on site who can't help but needs to be there, or a parent who couldn't originally volunteer now can.
 You can add them manually.
 Click on the `Add new volunteer to rota` option in the navigation bar:

 ***
 ***